-- It is of fundamental importance to perform a careful pre-

-operative analysis, through measurements of the lateral

-radiographs, in order to choose in the most suitable way the

-screw that will be implanted to block the fractures, which must pre-operative planning should include a correct decision on the correct angle of arthrodesis and that this should be the most be subsequently verified under fluoroscopy.
+- It is of fundamental importance to perform a careful preoperative analysis, through measurements of the lateral radiographs, in order to choose in the most suitable way the screw that will be implanted to block the fractures, which must be subsequently verified under fluoroscopy. - On interphalangeal arthrodesis it is remembered that careful pre-operative planning should include a correct decision on the correct angle of arthrodesis and that this should be the most functional choice for the patient.